Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 16 Februari 2025 18.19.27 UTC
+- WIB: Minggu, 16 Februari 2025 19.46.06 UTC
-- WITA: Minggu, 16 Februari 2025 19.19.27 UTC
+- WITA: Minggu, 16 Februari 2025 20.46.06 UTC
-- WIT: Minggu, 16 Februari 2025 20.19.27 UTC
+- WIT: Minggu, 16 Februari 2025 21.46.06 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: nature
+Kategori: technology